-

 7 Body

-The pancake is not pressed hard, and the raw material remains homogeneous when broken.
-The aroma of dry tea is restrained, elusive, and includes sweetish-spicy notes.
-The washed tea leaf has a rich, creamy aroma with a slight sourness, with hints of tree bark and cottage cheese casserole with nuts.
+The pancake is not pressed hard enough, so the consistency of the tea leaves remains intact when broken.
+The aroma of the dry tea is discreet and subtle, with sweet and spicy notes.
+The washed tea leaves have a rich, creamy aroma with a slight tartness, with hints of tree bark and cottage cheese casserole with nuts.

-The taste of brewed tea has sweet homemade pastries, burnt caramel, figs, prunes and hazelnuts.
-The infusion is viscous, oily and soft.
-On the fourth infusion, the creamy-caramel notes are replaced by woody-nutty ones.
-Here are glazed hazelnuts, cocoa beans, dry tree bark.
-The aftertaste is airy, sweetish, with traces of cottage cheese casserole and hazelnuts.
+The flavor of the brewed tea reveals sweet homemade pastries, burnt caramel, figs, prunes, and hazelnuts.
+The infusion is viscous, oily, and soft.
+By the fourth steeping, the creamy caramel notes give way to woody, nutty ones.
+Here, you'll find glazed hazelnuts, cocoa beans, and dry tree bark.
+The finish is airy and slightly sweet, with hints of cottage cheese casserole and hazelnuts.

-The color of the infusion is dark red-brown with a noticeable burgundy hue.
-The infusion is clean and homogeneous.
+The infusion is dark red-brown with a noticeable burgundy hue.
+The infusion is clear and uniform.

-Drinking tea with Shu Puer "Mengsun Laoshu" is accompanied by a strong and long-lasting effect.
-Old tea trees have been accumulating Cha Qi (tea energy) for years.
-The tea lifts the mood well, concentrates attention, helps to look at the world through the prism of positivity, self-confidence and calm.
-By the end of the tea drinking, it gives the body powerful energy, encourages a person to act.
+Drinking Mengsong Laoshu shu pu-erh tea has a powerful and long-lasting effect.
+Aged tea trees have accumulated Cha Qi (tea energy) for years.
+The tea lifts the mood, improves concentration, and helps one see the world through a lens of positivity, self-confidence, and calm.
+By the end of the session, it imbues the body with powerful energy, stimulating one to action.

-This shu puer will be a great gift for both an experienced tea lover and a beginner.
-It has a good combination of creamy-woody notes, high-quality raw materials and a powerful effect.
+This shu pu-erh tea makes a great gift for both experienced tea lovers and beginners.
+It offers a wonderful combination of creamy and woody notes, high-quality raw materials, and a powerful effect.

 |